But Take A Moment To Do It The Right Way

 High Bandwidth/Non-PC Platform

 If you're running a Mac, Linux or Unix machine and you have some bandwidth to play with, grab the PDF version of our newsletter, "Propwash."
 This is also a great way to print that puppy out and take it with you.
 It's a graphic-intensive version of the day's news, completely self-contained.

 If you have a DSL, T-1 or cable modem, you'll want to subscribe to the HTML version of our newsletter, "Propwash."
 Here, you get the latest news and can link to fuller versions of the stories or bigger versions of the pictures.

-If, like my buddy in Cyprus, you're on dial-up, you'll want the plain-text only version of "Propwash."
+If you're stuck using a dial-up or other low-speed connection, you'll want the plain-text only version of "Propwash."
 Here, you get summaries of the day's top aviation news.
 If you see something you're really interested in, then go ahead and check the full version of the story.
 You'll find a link to each story embedded within the plain text copy.